 It consists of making a small hole in the zona pellucida of the embryo in order to facilitate the exit of the expanded blastocyst, a phenomenon known as hatching, and thus improve implantation rates.
+This procedure can be carried out mechanically, chemically and with the use of a laser.

 Assisted hatching is not routinely used in assisted reproduction laboratories, but is indicated in some cases of embryos frozen prior to transfer.